Sonny Smith (musician): Hit After Hit

-Smith’s 2010 release Hit After Hit pulls influence from 50’s and 60’s rock.
+Smith's 2010 release Hit After Hit pulls influence from 50's and 60's rock.
 The album goes back to basics short songs, simple harmonization, and surfy guitar sounds.

-In an interview with Consequence of Sound, Smith said the album’s title was originally a “cool boxing reference.”
+In an interview with Consequence of Sound, Smith said the album's title was originally a “cool boxing reference.”
 It was written and recorded at the same time as the 100 Records Project.
 The album was released on Fat Possum Records.

 Longtime Companion

-Longtime Companion is Sonny & The Sunset’s first country-inspired album.
-According to Smith, it’s a breakup album written during his breakup with his girlfriend of 10 years.
+Longtime Companion is Sonny & The Sunset's first country-inspired album.
+According to Smith, it is a breakup album written during his breakup with his girlfriend of 10 years.

 The album was recorded to tape and takes influence from Gene Clark, The Flying Burrito Brothers, Townes Van Zandt, Johnny Cash and The Kinks.

 Songs on the album include hits like Pretend You Love Me and I See The Void, which were rereleased on later albums.

 Antenna to the Afterworld

-Sonny and The Sunset’s 2013 album, Antenna to the Afterworld, was written about paranormal experiences Smith had after experiencing the loss of a friend.
+Sonny and The Sunset's 2013 album, Antenna to the Afterworld, was written about paranormal experiences Smith had after experiencing the loss of a friend.

 Talent Night at the Ashram

 Talent Night at the Ashram was originally envisioned by Smith as a film project, with each song being a short film that formed a feature-length movie.

-Recording mostly took place at Smith’s home on a tape machine.
+Recording mostly took place at Smith's home on a tape machine.
 He collaborated on the album with artists like Shayde Sartin of The Fresh & Onlys, Garret Goddard of King Tuff, Kelley Stoltz, Rusty Miller and Ian McBrayer.

 Moods Baby Moods

-Moods Baby Moods was Sonny & The Sunset’s 2016 release that took on a post- disco funk and new wave aesthetic.
+Moods Baby Moods was Sonny & The Sunset's 2016 release that took on a post- disco funk and new wave aesthetic.

-The album focuses on finding “purpose in the cruel realities of the modern age” and making sense of modern day issues.
+The album focuses on finding “purpose in the cruel realities of the modern age” and making sense of modern-day issues.
 The song “Modern Age” highlights computer created confusion and “White Cop on Trial” discusses the civil rights abuse.

 The album was produced by Merrill Garbus of tUnE-yArDs.

 Hairdressers From Heaven

-Hairdressers From Heaven is Sonny & The Sunset’s 2019 release, and the first record released by Smith’s Rocks in Your Head record label.
+Hairdressers From Heaven is Sonny & The Sunset's 2019 release, and the first record released by Smith's Rocks in Your Head record label.
 Smith has said this album was to be more like a mixtape, filled with “different sounds, different musicians".

 New Day with New Possibilities

-Sonny & The Sunset’s 2021 release embodied country and western influence.
-In an interview with New Noise, Smith notes that he didn’t originally set out to write an album during the height of the COVID-19 pandemic, but that the songs came to him as the crisis went on.
+Sonny & The Sunset's 2021 release embodied country and western influence.
+In an interview with New Noise, Smith notes that he did not originally set out to write an album during the height of the COVID-19 pandemic, but that the songs came to him as the crisis went on.

 Smith's Bandcamp says the following on the album: